method5/method5.github.io/_posts/2017-11-14-Improve-Entity-Attribute-Value-models-with-proper-data-types.md

 {% highlight plaintext %}
 	select *
 	from eav
-	where name = 'Date of Birth
+	where name = 'Date of Birth'
 	and value = date '2000-01-01';
 {% endhighlight %}

 That query will *usually* work.
-But it is not guaranteed to work because Oracle may check the value predicate before the name predicate, and not all values can compare to dates.
+But it is not guaranteed to work because Oracle may check the value predicate before the name predicate, and not all values can convert to dates.

 There is only one safe way to write that query: